Skip to main content

 Generally, we recommend omitting personally identifying information or secrets from secure audit logs unless they are protected by redaction.

-After enabling the Redact service, you can enable the Redact records option under Secure Audit Log Settings in the Pangea User Console.
-Once enabled, select the Redact configuration to apply and the audit fields to be redacted.
+After enabling the Redact service, you can enable the Redact records option under the Secure Audit Log Settings in the Pangea User Console.
+Once enabled, select a Redact configuration to use and the audit fields to be redacted.
 Click Save to apply your selection.
 The number of applied redaction rules will be displayed in the Redact records item under Secure Audit Log Settings.

 To modify the Redact service configuration, click the Configure redaction rules link.
 Learn more about configuring the redaction rules in the Redact Configuration docs.